-The Northern Territory Government has announced an investment of more than $229.6 million over the next five years to fix the failing child protection and youth justice systems.
+The Northern Territory Government is taking action and is investing more than $229.6 million over the next five years to introduce reforms to keep children and the community safe.

-The Implementation Plan, entitled Safe, Thriving and Connected: Generational Change for Children and Families outlines how this whole-of-government approach is embarking on historic reforms in the Territory.
+The Northern Territory Government’s Plan - Safe, Thriving and Connected: Generational Change for Children and Families outlines how whole-of-government action in collaboration with the community sector will deliver historic reforms in the Territory.

 Download the Implementation Plan Safe, Thriving and Connected: Generational Change for Children and Families